Running the server¶

 The availability of a dashboard is only assessed when moving from one dashboard to another.
 If a dashboard becomes unavailable while the timeout is not elapsed, no change will happen.

 For Android displays, see Android application.
 For Chromecast devices, see Chromecast devices.
 For all other displays, you need to point a web browser to the receiver URL (the one ending with /receiver).
+For Raspberry Pi, look at FullPageOS for a possible distribution for this usage.

 If you want additional animations, you can use /receiver-fast instead.
 However, if your device is quite slow (for example, a Raspberry Pi without hardware acceleration), you can disable most animations by using /receiver-slow.